NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 # PROFIT STAKING ~17%

-EASY NEUROMASTER STAKING Using Gatherer (Quick and Simple Method)
+EASY NEUROMASTER® STAKING Using Gatherer (Quick and Simple Method)

 GST Staking Functionality is now live!
 You get 0.01% extra for every GST held!
 Staking Rewards change depending on your Staking Balance.